ppone/docs/subscription-billing.md

 `Fixed duration` specify how long the subscription can go on for.

-Choosing `Until Canceled` means it can gone on forever potentially until someone explicitly cancels it.
+Choosing `Until Canceled` means it can gone on forever potentially until you or the client explicitly cancels it.
+The client will be able to cancel the subscription in the billing portal

 **Additional Items**